AnanthaRajuC/spring-cloud-streams-kafka-demo/README.md

 # Spring Cloud Streams Kafka Demo

-Sample application using Spring Boot, Spring Cloud Stream and Kafka

 This sample project demonstrates how to build real-time streaming applications using event-driven architecture, Spring Boot, Spring Cloud Stream, Apache Kafka, and Lombok.

 By the end of this tutorial, you'll have a simple Spring Boot-based Greetings microservice running. that